boopeshwar/Learning-adaptive-cards/README.md

-﻿# using adaptive cards
+﻿# Chat Bot Using adaptive cards

-#Intentionally reused for learning purposes only
+# Intentionally reused for learning and self training purposes only

 Bot Framework v4 using adaptive cards bot sample